GalaxyGorilla/exometer_http_get/README.md

 }
 ```

 Subpaths are possible, hence you can query `http://localhost:8080/erlang` which will retrieve all metrics which have `/erlang` as prefix.
 Additionally the complete path of every metric will be part of the JSON objects such that it is easy to find single metrics.

-Also datapoints can be provided as http parameter, e.g. `http://localhost:8080/erlang/memory?datapoint=total`, such that the values can be read without parsing it first.
+Also datapoints can be provided as http parameter, e.g. `http://localhost:8080/erlang/memory?datapoint=total`, such that the corresponding metric value is returned without any further JSON structure around it.
+This makes scripting with e.g. curl for monitoring purposes very easy.

+### About exometer subscription time intervals:

-Note that the report interval should be set to `manual` such that the metric is actually never reported using the time triggers.
-The metric value will be retrieved from exometer directly when one sends a HTTP GET request to the URL.
+The report interval in subscriptions should be set to `manual` such that the metric is actually never reported using time interval triggers.
+The metric value will be retrieved from exometer directly when one sends a HTTP GET request to the corresponding URL.

 ### Auto subscriptions:

-There is capability for making a subscription automatically for each new entry.
-By default it is off.
-If you need to enable it in the reporter options and also provide a callback module which handles newly created entries.
+It is possible to create a subscription automatically for each newly created metric entry.
+By default this is disabled.
+You can enable it in the reporter options.
+You must also provide a callback module which handles the entries.

 ```erlang
 {exometer,